louis-e/NANO-SAT-01/README.md

 This video is a little bit older and without a case for the satellite.
 Unfortunately Github doesn't has a embed function. https://www.youtube.com/watch?v=-WKYAunGefg
 <br>
-https://www.youtube.com/watch?v=fz-aw_vzcbs
+This is a newer video demonstrating the new graphical Ground Control software. https://www.youtube.com/watch?v=fz-aw_vzcbs